Uxtcloud/woocermerce-mpesa-plugin/README.md

 copy the wp_uxtcloud.php file in that folder i.e. wp_contents/plugins
 -----------------------------------------------
-Go to the plugins administration enable it and set the desired parameters and your good to go!
+Go to the plugins administration enable it and set the desired parameters and you are good to go!
 -------------------------------------------------------